Mi Delirio World Tour

-Mi Delirio World Tour (better known as "MDWT") is the first worldwide concert tour by Mexican singer Anahí, in support of her fifth studio album, Mi Delirio (2009).
+Mi Delirio World Tour (also known as "MDWT") was the first worldwide concert tour by Mexican singer Anahí, in support of her fifth studio album, Mi Delirio (2009).
 The tour was officially announced in August 2009 during her promotional tour in Brazil.
-According to Billboard, MDWT is the seventh most profitable tour of 2010.
+According to Billboard, Mi Delirio World Tour was the seventh most profitable tour of 2010.

 Concert synopsis

 Mi Delirio World Tour

-The tour had its debut on November 3, 2009, in São Paulo, Brazil, with more than 3,000 people and end on March 25, 2010, at the Teatro Metropolitan in Mexico.
+The tour had its debut on 3 November 2009, in São Paulo, Brazil, with more than 3,000 people, and it ended on 25 March 2010, at the Teatro Metropólitan in Mexico.

 Anahí performing in San Cristóbal, Venezuela.

-In addition to São Paulo, the Brazilian cities the tour visited were Rio de Janeiro on November 5 and November 7 Fortaleza.
-On December 5, the tour visited Argentina for the first time since the separation of RBD and on December 6 visited Chile.
+In addition to São Paulo, the Brazilian cities the tour visited were Rio de Janeiro on 5 November and Fortaleza on 7 November.
+On 5 December, the singer visited Argentina for the first time since the separation of RBD, and on 6 December she visited Chile.

-In March 2010, Anahi gave three concerts in Europe, beginning in Serbia on March 10, Slovenia on March 12 and Romania on March 13.
+In March 2010, Anahi gave three concerts in Europe, beginning in Serbia on 10 March, Slovenia on 12 March and Romania on 13 March.
 That same month, Anahi first sang in Mexico since the separation of RBD.
-There were three concerts, one in Monterrey on March 20, one in Guadalajara on March 21 and ending the tour in Mexico City on March 25 at the Metropolitan theater, the concerts counted with the presence of various guests, including Amanda Miguel, Mario Sandoval and his niece, Ana Paula.
-According to Billboard, the tour was the seventh most profitable in 2010 that only 10 concerts attended by over 35,000 people.
-Only at the concert on September 1, 2010, raised more than $851,000.
-The opening of the tour was in the hands of the Mexican group Matute.
+There were three concerts, one in Monterrey on 20 March, one in Guadalajara on the 21st, and ending the tour in Mexico City on the 25th at the Teatro Metropólitan.
+The concerts counted with the presence of various guests, including Amanda Miguel, Mario Sandoval and his niece, Ana Paula.
+According to Billboard, the tour was the seventh most profitable in 2010 with only 10 concerts attended by over 35,000 people.
+The concert on 1 September 2010 alone raised more than $851,000.
+The opening sets of the tour was in the hands of the Mexican group Matute.